antfu/talks/2025-09-18/src/slides.md

 </div>

 <!--
+I also actually gave a few related talks before,

+The Set Theory about how we can expand the scopes of our projects; The Progressive path about how we can reduce the friction for people to use our tools.
+And then Yak Shaving about how to come up with ideas and execute them.

-If you are interested in more detailed explanations about the topics we mentioned today, I actually gave a few dedicated talks about them.
-The recordings and slides are also available on my website.
+If you are interested, you can also find the recordings and slides on my website.
 -->

 ---